AB1209/PolyView/README.md

 # PolyView
-A custom view with shapes of polygons.
+A custom view for creating polygons.